 You may also want to include your credit scores.
 This is especially true if you plan to apply for credit cards or a mortgage soon.
 If one partner’s credit isn’t up to par, this will give you time to work on it and make improvements before you apply for any forms of credit.

-Understandably, you may have some embarrassment about your accumulation of debt or your credit score.
-Despite this, it’s extremely important to share your financial status with your partner.
+You may be embarrassed about your debt or credit score.
+Despite this, share your financial status with your partner.
 If you understand each other’s financial situation, you can create a debt repayment plan, a budget, and financial goals together.

 Divide and Conquer Financial Responsibilities

-Before you make any decisions about who pays for what, make sure to have the appropriate money conversations so you’re on the same page with each other.
+Before you decide who pays for what, make sure to have money conversations, so you’re on the same page.
 The more clarity you bring to your finances now, the easier it will be to make adjustments as you build a life together.

 Keep in mind, there’s no right way to manage your accounts.
-Each couple has their own financial needs that may require a different style of management.
+Each couple has their own financial needs requiring a different style of management.

 Develop a Budget

-Even if only one partner is going to manage your finances, both partners must have a good handle on your financial situation.
-Too often, only one spouse will manage the finances, leaving the other spouse in the dark.
+Even if one partner is going to manage your finances, both partners must have a good handle on your financial situation.
+Too often, one spouse will manage the finances, leaving the other spouse in the dark.
 While it may not be a day-to-day issue, it can cause concern if the spouse who manages the finances passes away.
-Some other reasons it’s important that both partners have a good handle on their finances include:

 Schedule Routine Check-Ups